George N. Stewart

 Mr. Stewart is active with a number of philanthropic groups and non-profit organizations including past term service on the Board of Directors for the YMCA of Greensburg and as chair of Strong Kids Campaign for two years.
 Additionally, Mr. Stewart participated in the 2014 construction campaign for Westmoreland Museum of American Art and served on the Board of Trustees of the Clan Donald Educational and Charitable Trust.

 Mr. Stewart enjoys tennis and squash and served as high school tennis coach for Greensburg Salem School District.
 He won the Pittsburgh Open Squash tournament 50 plus age singles bracket in 2012, was a tournament finalist in 2014, 2015 and most recently open age division runner up in 2018.
-He also partnered to win the 2018 senior’s Squash doubles championship team in Pittsburgh in February 2018.
+He also partnered to win the 2018 senior’s Squash doubles championship team in Pittsburgh in both 2018 and 2019.
+As well as the Grumm Squash Doubles Title in 2019.
 After competing in the US Squash Masters in Philadelphia in March, 2018, Mr Stewart participated in the 60 plus World Masters Squash Championships in August, 2018 winning a Consolation Plate Division.
-He was on the winning open age tennis men’s and mixed doubles championship teams at the September, 2017 tournament held at the Pittsburgh Golf Club and was a member of the Greensburg 55 Plus USTA mixed doubles team which won the USTA section championship in Lancaster, Pa over teams from Delaware, New Jersey, and Central Pennsylvania, in June 2018.
+He was on the winning open age tennis men’s and mixed doubles championship teams at the 2017 and 2018 tournaments held at the Pittsburgh Golf Club.
+He is a member of the Greensburg 55 Plus USTA mixed doubles team which won the USTA section championship in Lancaster, PA in both 2018 and 2019 and which will compete in a national team event in Vancouver, Washington in April 2020.
+He is also a member of Mt.
+Lebanon’s 55-Plus USTA team which won its Lancaster section event in September 2019 and which will compete in nationals in Arizona in November 2019.

 Undergraduate:The Pennsylvania State University, B.S.
 Mineral Economics with emphasis in Petroleum and Natural Gas Technology, 1980